alvaro-cuesta/advent-solutions/README.md

 - Ensure all doccomments are on pub types
 - Move test_inputs to src year?
 - Do not return result strings, but a result type
+- Day 24 do not depend on petgraph